informalsystems/multisig/README.md

 # Multisig

+Disclaimer: Use at your risk, responsibility for damages (if any) to anyone resulting from the use of this software rest entirely with the user.
+The author is not responsible for any damage that its use could cause.

 WARNING: this tool is very new and may break at any time, you probably shouldn't use it!
+If you do use it, its best to do so from a clean directory and with a clean S3 bucket.

 This is a tool for managing multisig txs with Cosmos-SDK based binaries and an AWS S3 bucket.